Understanding and living with dementia

 What is dementia?

-Dementia is an umbrella term which is used to describe a range of progressive neurological conditions that affect the brain.
+Dementia is an umbrella term that is used to describe a range of progressive neurological conditions that affect the brain.
 Alzheimer's disease is the most common form of dementia although there are many different types.
-Some people can have a combination of types, but regardless of which type is diagnosed, each person will experience their dementia in their own unique way.
+Some people can have a combination of types, but regardless of which type is diagnosed, each person will experience dementia in their own unique way.

 The four most common types of dementia are: